katapioro/ALICE-Project/README.md

 ## Project status
 Wooden box is finished.
-<br/>Termometer and relay are assembled with Raspberry Pi Zero.
+<br/>Termometer and relay are assembled with Arduino Uno.
 <br/>Code is finished.
 <br/>Project is ready for testing with ALICE's testing electronics.